azadwasan/neuralnetwork/docs/easyNN/BackPropagation.md

 $$\boxed{\colorbox{Chartreuse}{$\frac{\partial C_0}{\partial w_{kl}^{(L-1)}} = \delta_k^{(L-1)} a_{l}^{(L-2)}$}}$$

-### Optimizing w.r.t. the weights for the hidden layer
+### Optimizing w.r.t. the biases for the hidden layer

 We would not be going through all the steps like in the case of weights, instead we will results from Eq. \ref{eq:hiddenLayerWRTWeights} to derive the equivalent cost gradient w.r.t. to the biases of the hidden layer.
 The equivalent equation can be given as follows